 If you're interested in game dev, see what programming languages/technology people/businesses usually use.

 It's easy to learn.
 It's easy to code.
 It has tremendous community support: a lot of libraries you can use to not create some things from scratch.
 A lot of tutorials.
-A lot of answers on the Internet to any kind of questions.
-And, a possibility to create mobile, web, desktop apps: frontends and backends(Node.JS).
+A lot of answers on the Internet to any kind of question.
+And, the possibility to create mobile, web, and desktop apps: frontends and backends(Node.JS).

 Q: What do frontend and backend mean?